telerik/reporting-docs/report-items/table-crosstab-list/get-started.md

 ## Configure the Crosstab with the Crosstab Wizard

 1. When you return to the Crosstab Wizard you will see the fields of the just created SqlDataSource.
-The image below how it should look like:
+The image below shows how it should look like:

 	![Choose a Data Source in the Crosstab Wizard in the Standalone Designer](images/CrosstabWizardChooseDataSource.png)

 1. You may click `Next` and continue to the __Arrange Fields__ page of the wizard.
-Drag and drop the field as follows:
+Drag and drop the fields as follows:

 	* `ProductSubCategory` to the _Row Groups_
 	* `OrderDate.Year` to the _Column Groups_